 Sagra di Sant' Efisio

 The historic Sagra di Sant' Efisio starts May 1.
 A colorful 4-day procession leads from Cagliari to the Romanesque church of Saint Efisio on the beach at Nora.
-Decorated oxcarts and horsemen accompany the saint's statue in a parade followed by food and dancing.
+Decorated oxcarts, people in traditional costume, and horsemen from all over the island accompany the saint's statue in a parade followed by food and dancing.
+This is one of the island's most important events.

 What to See in Cagliari: